How to block (defederate) a server on Mastodon

 By default, brand new Mastodon and Fediverse servers will be totally blank, with no users or posts visible at all.
 Searches will produce no results.

-How to subscribe to a relay server on Mastodon
+Subscribing to relay servers on Mastodon

 1. Log into your server’s website using your server’s admin account